jfmario/prompterjs/API.md

 * `errorMessage`: The error message upon failed validation.
 * `regex`: An optional regex to override the default one (see below).
 * `replacement`: If provided, this character will be shown with each character typed.
+Otherwise the password will be completely hidden.

 The default password setting is 4 to 16 alphanumeric characters with no spaces.